 Where were you on September 11, 2001?

-That’s strange.
-The pilots and co-pilots must have lost control of the plane, or had heart attacks simultaneously – some freak incident that made it impossible to avoid hitting the building.
-A commentator was suggesting that it may have been aircraft trouble when I walked into the kitchen to get a bagel.
+The pilots and co-pilots must have lost control of the plane, or had heart attacks simultaneously – or some other freak incident that made it impossible to avoid hitting the building.
+I was listening to the commentator suggesting that it may have been aircraft trouble when I walked into the kitchen to get a bagel.
 It may have even been the angle of the sun, he was saying.

 By the following cup of coffee, I would live in a different nation.
-We all would.

 The flames of the first tower hit licked upward through the massive cavernous hole with tragedy.
-After the 2nd plane hit, the giant plumes of black smoke burned with evil.
+After the second plane hit, the giant plumes of black smoke burned with evil.

-With the attack on the second tower, the news reporters knew.
-The people on the streets of New York City, all gazing upward into the endlessly blue September sky…they knew, too.
-For the next few minutes, I stood with my hand over my mouth, not daring to breathe; the air too thick with denial and then dread to inhale.
+Watching the towers burn, I stood with my hand over my mouth, not daring to breathe; the air too thick with denial and then dread to inhale.
 I am not seeing this…I cannot be seeing this.

-And then….I am seeing it.
+And then…I am seeing it.
 But before I could process it, another breaking news report…

 I ran into the next room to wake my brother, who was visiting my family at the time.
 The Pentagon!
 I yelled at him, until he opened his eyes.
 The twin towers and the Pentagon!

 My brother and I, like so many Americans, watched the news all day.
 We smoked one cigarette after another, even though I didn’t allow smoking in the house, because it didn’t seem to matter anymore.